guettli/programming-guidelines/README.md

 * old: Seconds since 1970 (the [Unix Epoch](https://en.wikipedia.org/wiki/Unix_time))
 * new: Datatypes like [datetime](https://docs.python.org/3/library/datetime.html#datetime.datetime)

 If unsure use the new datatypes.
-Don't fiddle with seconds since 1970 any more.
+Don't fiddle with seconds since 1970 anymore.

 Exception: Since file systems store the mtime (modification time) in "seconds since 1970" and you only want the age of the file in seconds, then it is simpler to stick to the old way.
 Related: [getmtime() vs datetime.now()](https://stackoverflow.com/questions/58587891/getmtime-vs-datetime-now)

 ### Statistical Profiler

-Debugging and profiling is easy in a development environment.
+Debugging and profiling are easy in a development environment.
 But how to debug a running production system?
 A [Statistical Profiler](https://en.wikipedia.org/wiki/Profiling_%28computer_programming%29#Statistical_profilers) (or Sampling Profiler) is very cool.
-Every N millisecond the stacktraces of the processes get dumped.
+Every N millisecond the stack traces of the processes get dumped.
 This does not slow down your production environment at all.
 These dumps can reveal interesting facts.
 In which source code lines does the running application spend the most time?

-There are commercial tools and some open source tools.
+There are commercial tools and some open-source tools.

-For Python there is [py-spy](https://github.com/benfred/py-spy) to dump the stacktraces.
+For Python, there is [py-spy](https://github.com/benfred/py-spy) to dump the stack traces.
 The dumps can get analyzed by [speedscope](https://github.com/jlfwong/speedscope).

 ### Use "master" for development

-You confuse new comers, if your development branch has a different name.
-If you call the development branch "master", then all introduction material at github does apply.
-And if you code is at github, all people can see that your project is still alive, since the master branch gets displayes per default.
+You confuse newcomers if your development branch has a different name.
+If you call the development branch "master", then all introduction material at Github does apply.
+And if your code is at Github, all people can see that your project is still alive, since the master branch gets displayed per default.

 Anecdote: The [tinelic](https://github.com/sergeyksv/tinelic/) project did all the coding in the "development" branch.
-The master branch was not updated since three years.
+The master branch was not updated for three years.
 I thought this project was dead.
 The maintainer was upset because he recently pushed changes into this branch.
 See [issue #9](https://github.com/sergeyksv/tinelic/issues/9#issuecomment-558557925)

 ------------------------------------------------------------------------